 Third-party data here must not be confused with the generally prevailing practice of “purchasing” unverified leads from online generators or affiliates.

-What we are talking of is the tracking of data generated by a prospect in his offsite activities.
+What we are talking about is tracking data generated by a prospect during his off-site activities.
 Such lesser biased inputs help marketers in their pursuit to understand who is really a buyer and who qualifies as a “junk lead”.

 A combination of all three above-mentioned factors is set to make lead scoring an even more accurate science in the new year.